chotsourianmarcos/Portfolio-Chotsourian/README.md

 Portfolio Marcos Chotsourian.

-In this repo there are three proyects.
+In this repo there are four proyects:
-The first one, in Python, classifies and groups strings according to word frecuence.
-The other two are web sites in Node.js, with conection to data base.
+-(2020)NodeJS: The other two are web sites in Node.js, with conection to data base.
 One of them is currently running in: https://ajedrezsanisidro.herokuapp.com/
+-(2020)Python: classifies and groups strings according to word frecuence.
+It is my very first project.
 Contact: chotsourian.marcos@gmail.com

 En este repo hay tres proyectos.